concord-consortium/shutterbug/README.md

 ## Changes ##

+*  May 28, 2015 – v 0.5.2
+    *  Rasterize.js: "Loads an html page and does a depth-first walk of its iframes.
+As the walk returns to the root each iframe's src is set to the base64 png rendering of its contents."
+The purpose of this change was to
+    allow SVG document relative resource links (such as gradients) to work,
+    this required the removal of the base tag to work in Phantom 2.

 *  December 11, 2014 – v 0.5.0
     *  JS lib, JS handler and demos removed (as they are part of the new [shutterbug.js](https://github.com/concord-consortium/shutterbug.js) repo now).